-- Issued by the Irish Data Protection Authority against Meta in relation to transfers of personal data from the EU to the US and the safeguards - The authority said that changes introduced by Meta Ireland in response to a 2020 ruling by the European Court of Justice "did not address the risks to the fundamental rights and freedoms" of such transfers - even though the transfers largely took place on the basis of contractual clauses endorsed by the European Commission. - The DPC has now given Facebook's EU operation five months to "suspend any future transfer of personal data to the US".
-It has also laid down a deadline of six months for the group to cease the processing including storage of any European citizen's personal information in the US previously transferred in violation of the bloc's General Data Protection Regulation.
+- Issued by the Irish Data Protection Authority against Meta in relation to transfers of personal data from the EU to the US and the safeguards - The authority said that changes introduced by Meta Ireland in response to a 2020 ruling by the European Court of Justice "did not address the risks to the fundamental rights and freedoms" of such transfers even though the transfers largely took place on the basis of contractual clauses endorsed by the European Commission. - Outcome: - Fine of €1.2 billion - Order to suspend all future data transfers to the U.S. - Deadline to bring transfers into compliance www.21Academy.education